-The Metropolis-Hastings algorithm is one of many sampling algorithms that belong to the general Markov Chain Monte Carlo class of algorithms.
+The Metropolis algorithm is a random walk adaptation combined with acceptance-rejection sampling which converges on a specified target distribution (Gelman et al., 2013).
 One of the simplest types of MCMC algorithms, it was named for Metropolis et al. (1953) and Hastings (1970).

 The algorithm is used in Bayesian Hypothesis testing to sample from posterior distributions, where direct sampling is difficult or impossible.
 It can approximate a posterior distribution (i.e. create a histogram) comprised of any combination of prior probabilities and sampling models.
 It can also be used for Monte Carlo integration to calculate expected values.
 Like other MCMC methods, it’s usually used for multidimensional problems, it can theoretically be used for unidimensional problems as well.
 However, easier methods are available for unidimensional problems, like adaptive rejection sampling.